Frequently Asked Questions

 We have a highly trained staff that can help you design and configure your shelving, display or closet system.
 In order to help you, we ask that you provide us with basic information about your project:

 The type/weight of items you will be putting on your shelves, the width and height of your space.
 The number and depth of shelves and the type of shelf you want to use (aluminum, glass, wood).
 Do you want a wall mounted system (screwed to the wall) or pole supported?
 Your contact information – including ship-to address.
 Unusual requirements (eg slanted ceiling, large windows, uneven walls).

 It is particularly helpful if you can browse our online portfolio and identify photos that you like or that can serve as a starting point for your design.
 A rough sketch of what you want is also very helpful.
 Once we have this information, we will prepare and send you a detailed quote including estimated shipping costs.

 What type of shelves and cabinets do you sell?

 We stock and sell extruded aluminum shelves.
-We also sell glass and wood shelves on a custom make-to-order basis.
+We also sell glass and wood shelves to the greater Boston metropolitan area on a custom made-to-order basis.
 We have a $300 minimum order for custom shelves.
 We do not supply cabinets, but you can attach almost any cabinet to our poles.
 Our customers use all sorts of cabinets ranging for RTA Ikea cabinets to custom fabricated.
 Installation instructions that show how to install cabinets to Rakks poles can be viewed by clicking here.